Table of Contents

 If you change a system user’s password or add an SSH key, the changes you make below will be reverted.

-If you’re looking to give a developer or user access to SSH instead of the default scp-only that GridPane institutes for each system user.
+If you’re looking to give a developer or user access to SSH instead of the default SCP-only that GridPane institutes for each system user.
 Then you will need to follow these instructions.

-Removing SFTP Restriction Configuration
+Step 1 – Removing SFTP Restriction Configuration

 GridPane restricts users to only SCP connections by using the sshd configuration “ForceCommand”.
-Furthermore to restrict access to files outside of the system users’ home directory, the sshd configuration option “ChrootDirectory” is used.
+Furthermore, to restrict access to files outside of the system users’ home directory, the sshd configuration option “ChrootDirectory” is used.

-The configuration is within /etc/ssh/sshd_config and below is an example
+The configuration is within /etc/ssh/sshd_config, and below is an example

 You can simply comment out the “ForceCommand internal-sftp” option on line 3 or remove the configuration for the entire user.
 And then restart ssh by typing the following.

-Removing Chroot Configuration
+Step 2 – Removing Chroot Configuration

-If you now try to login via SSH as a system user, you will be greeted with the following error.
+If you now try to log in via SSH as a system user, you will be greeted with the following error.

 Now you should be able to use Putty or ssh command to login as the system user without any issues.
 Until you want to create files in your home folder, that’s another issue.